CeriosTesting/openapi-to-zod/packages/openapi-to-zod/README.md

 ### Enums

-Enums are generated as TypeScript enums with:
+Enums are generated as Zod enums with:
-- PascalCase property names
-- Original string values
+- Proper string value handling
 - Zod schema using `z.enum()`
+- TypeScript type inference from the Zod schema

 ## Schema Naming